 Airbus SAS, which has split the market for single-aisle planes with Boeing Co.
-(BA) over the last decade, aims to capture 60 percent of sales for future single- aisle planes with new engines, the sales chief said.
+(BA:US) over the last decade, aims to capture 60 percent of sales for future single- aisle planes with new engines, the sales chief said.

 The European company has benefited from being first mover on more efficient engines for its single-aisle series, called the A320neo, Chief Operating Officer John Leahy said today in Paris.
 That has given Toulouse, France-based Airbus a two-thirds share, and Leahy expects to keep about 60 percent over the longer term.